 Dr Brooke A. Porter

 Brooke is an associate professor in the Food and Sustainability Studies Program at Umbra Institute, Italy.
 She also works as an external fisheries consultant for various organisations and has worked in diverse capacities with NGOs, international aid agencies and educational institutions in Hawai’i, New Zealand, Italy, the Philippines and in Eritrea.
 Her research focuses on the human dimensions of the fisheries and the marine environment.
 She serves as a Scientific Adviser to The Coral Triangle Conservancy, an NGO that focuses on reef protection and restoration in the Philippines.
+Brooke is the editor-in-chief of the journal Tourism in Marine Environments.
 She is currently co-editing a two-volume series on Tourism in the Philippines and a second volume on gender influences in fieldwork with Channel View as a follow up to her previous co-edited volume, Femininities in the Field: Tourism and Transdisciplinary Research.

 Yasmine M. Elmahdy